Healthdirect Free Australian health advice you can count on.

 Retinal detachment

 Retinal detachment is a medical emergency.
-If you think you have retinal detachment, go to an emergency department immediately or call triple zero (000).
+If you think you have a retinal detachment, go to an emergency department immediately or call triple zero (000) and ask for an ambulance.

 Key facts

-• Retinal detachment is when your retina separates from your eyeball.
+• Retinal detachment is when your retina separates from the back of your eye.

-• Retinal detachment can be caused by ageing, an eye injury or diabetic retinopathy.
+• Causes include ageing, an eye injury or an eye condition called diabetic retinopathy.

-• If your retina is damaged, you can lose your vision.
-Early treatment for retinal detachment can prevent vision loss.
+• If your retina is damaged, you can lose your vision permanently.

 Some people lose their vision suddenly.